 I always keep on a few supplements that work well for my kid’s immune system during the school year.

 I will share a few of the supplements that I find to perform exceptionally well whenever my kids come home with sniffles.

 I love to use the immune-boosting spray for my kids because they are super easy to take.

 Note: These products are honey-based, so please ensure your child can tolerate honey before purchasing this.

-You can purchase Beekeeper products here.
+You can purchase Beekeepers natural products here.